On feebly compact inverse primitive (semi)topological semigroups: Feebly compact topological Brandt -extensions of topological semigroups and primitive inverse semitopological semigroups

-Also, the following example shows that there exists a compact topological semigroup $S$ such that for every infinite cardinal $\lambda$ there exists a compact (and hence pseudocompact) topological Brandt $\lambda^0$-extension $B_\lambda^0(S)$ of the semigroup $S$ in the class of topological semigroups.
+Also, the following example shows that there exists a compact topological semigroup $S$ such that for every infinite cardinal $\lambda$ there exists a compact (and hence feebly compact) topological Brandt $\lambda^0$-extension $B_\lambda^0(S)$ of the semigroup $S$ in the class of topological semigroups.